 3. Practice, practice, practice

-Identify your weaknesses – and then look for a project that will help you turn them into strengths.
-If the idea of delivering lackluster financial reports to management fills you with dread, for example, start by presenting the numbers to a few of your colleagues.
-Or, if you get nervous when you think about pitching to big clients, ask your manager if you can work with a team looking to land some smaller clients first, and work your way up.
+Identify your weaknesses — and then look for a project that will help you turn them into strengths.
+If the idea of delivering lackluster financial reports to management fills you with dread, for example, start by building your presentation skills to share the numbers to a few of your colleagues.
+Or if you get nervous when you think about pitching to big clients, ask your manager if you can work with a team looking to land some smaller clients first, and work your way up.
 The more little successes you have, the more confident you will become.